yunusasuroglu/kimlikno/README.md

 ## Contribute

-1. Bu projeyi fork'layın.
+1. Fork this project.
-2. Yeni bir özellik dalı (`feature/ozellik-adi`) oluşturun.
+2. Create a new feature branch (`feature/feature-adi`).
-3. Değişikliklerinizi commit edin (`git commit -m 'Yeni özellik eklendi'`).
+3. Commit your changes (`git commit -m 'New feature added'`).
-4. Dalı master’a push edin (`git push origin feature/ozellik-adi`).
+4. Push the branch to master (`git push origin feature/feature-adi`).
-5. Bir Pull Request açın.
+5. Open a Pull Request.

-## Lisans
+## Licence
-Bu proje [MIT Lisansı](LICENSE) ile lisanslanmıştır.
+This project is licensed under the [MIT License](LICENSE).